Infected Eyelid Treatments

 Important To Remember

 Topical and oral medications may help control the symptoms of blepharitis, but they are not sufficient by themselves.
-Ongoing cleaning, massaging and compresses are essential in managing symptoms.
+Ongoing cleaning, massaging, and compresses are essential in managing symptoms.

-To learn more, or to schedule a consultation, please Call (512) 528-1144 or Contact Us.
+schedule a consultation, please call (512) 528-1144 or contact us.